anthony-chao/Task-It/README.md

 ## Technologies Used
 * Task-It was built using a MongoDB NoSQL database, Express web application framework, React-Redux frontend, and Node.js backend.
 * Additionally, we utilized Socket.io for the live-chat functionality.
+* We also used Axios for API calls, Rechart.js for the progress chart, and Material UI for autocomplete functionality.

 ## Functionality and MVP

 ### User Authentication
 * Users will be able to sign up and create a new account, as well as log in to existing accounts (also accessible via demo login).
-Only logged in usersw will be able to use the functionality of the app.
+Only logged in users will be able to use the functionality of the app.

 ### PLACEHOLDER FOR GIF OF CREATING A NEW USER OR SIGN IN